evonhoene/SHAPE/README.md

     - SAEs (county and census tract scale)

 These datasets are provided as a standalone data release for downstream research and policy applications

+### **3. SHAPE R Scripts and Computational Framework**

+This folder contains all **core R scripts** used to implement SHAPE, process input data, generate synthetic populations, produce small-area estimates, and perform validation or post-processing analyses.
+These scripts support both the SHAPE evaluation study and the national SHAPE data releases.
+- **Folder:** `R Scripts/`

 *SHAPE development was supported by the National Science Foundation Award No. 2109647 and 2302970.*